Solving the Lost YubiKey problem with WebAuthn PRF & Shamir’s Secret Sharing

 -

-Initiation: User on a new device (or with a new authenticator) clicks “Recover Account” in the extension.
+Initiation: The user on a new device (or with a new authenticator) clicks “Recover Account” in the extension.

 -